 And now for the downside

-- Using the conventional type oils to air fry your foods means you miss out on the benefits that come from plant fats like olive oil and avocado oil.
-Good high-quality fat is vital for hormone and brain health.
+- The standard kind oils, which are used to air fry meals, do not provide the advantages that come from plant fats like olive and avocado oils.
+Fatty acids are essential for hormone and brain health.

-- An air fryer is not an oven and sometimes it can be challenging to cook if you have larger families.
+- An air fryer is not an oven, and if you have a big household, it might be tough to cook in one.

-You make the choice, but if you yourself are trying to reduce your fat intake, then these air fryers will certainly keep you satisfied that your guilty pleasures are going to take just much longer to widen your waistline, and more healthily.
+You make the choice, but if you’re trying to reduce your fat intake, then these air fryers will keep you satisfied that guilty pleasures won’t take long to widen your waistline or impact health negatively.